 P-Card vs Business Credit Card

 The major difference between a purchasing card and business credit card is that a P-Card acts like a charge card and a business credit card does not.
 The full balance on P-Cards must be paid in full every month, while a business credit card can carry a balance month-over-month.
 Some of the other differences including interest rates, repayment terms, discounts and rewards, and spending restrictions.
+Additionally, there may be different qualifications to get a business credit card, too.

 How We Evaluated Purchasing Cards